gravitational/teleport/docs/4.2/admin-guide.md

     authentication:
         # default authentication type. possible values are 'local' and 'github' for OSS
-        #  and 'oidc', 'saml' and 'false' for Enterprise.
+        #  and 'oidc', and 'saml' for Enterprise.
         # 'false' is required for FedRAMP / FIPS, see
         #  https://gravitational.com/teleport/docs/enterprise/ssh_fips#teleport-auth-server
         #  only local authentication (Teleport's own user DB) & Github is supported in the open